 Smart use of icons on Claire’s website makes it obvious the type of services she provides and her about section clearly states who she is and what she does, along with her core beliefs.
 The portfolio is filterable, and her testimonial section is brought to life by use of her clients’ profile photos and logos.

 In fact, you can have your website up and running in as little as a couple of hours, thanks to WordPress and personal resume themes.
 Most of these themes make it easy to launch your website and personalize it to reflect your brand.
-They also include demo content, so all you have to do is replace the information with your own.
+They also include demo content, so all you've got to do is replace the information with your own.

 While we highly recommend WordPress themes for your website because WordPress is user-friendly and allows you to add a blog to your site effortlessly.
 There are also plenty of professional HTML templates if you don’t have the time to maintain a blog though.

 In the end, no matter which option you choose, take advantage of the tips mentioned above and use the example sites as inspiration for what to include in a great personal website.
-Use one of our themes to create your site and share it with us in the comments.
-We can’t wait to see what you create!
+Whether you decide to use a resume website WordPress theme or an HTML template, use the tips in this article to make your online resume website look great!

 Editorial Note: This post was originally published in 2017.
 It has been comprehensively revised to make current, accurate, and up to date by our staff—with special assistance from Brenda Barron.